 - In the Enter URL of the page you want to define as audience field, enter the webpage URL which you would want to define as the audience.

 - To add notes and labels, use the Add Notes and Add Labels options.

 NOTE: Adding notes and labels help you filter the goals during a search.

-- To finalize the goal setup, click FINISH.
+- To finalize the goal setup, click CREATE.

 - Once your goal is successfully saved, you can immediately start running the goal on the specified pages or choose to start it at a later time.